 Rule 19.
-Responsive pleadings and motions.
+Responsive pleadings.

 (b) Before answering, the respondent may move to dismiss the petition as insufficient to state a claim upon which relief can be granted.
 The court shall hear all parties and rule on said motion before requiring a party to answer.

 (c) A party may file a written pleading or motion concerning the allegations of the petition before or at the hearing.
 Such pleading or a true and complete copy thereof shall be made available to the other parties of record.
 At the request of a party or on the court's own motion, the court shall set the matter for hearing to allow either party to respond to the issues raised in the pleading or motion.

 (d) If a hearing has been requested and the non-moving

 party fails to file a memorandum in opposition, the moving party may withdraw